 Pot Roast in a Slow Cooker is the kind of meal I turn to when the day has been long and I donโt want to think much about dinner.
 Iโve had plenty of evenings where I just needed something steady going in the background while the house settled down.
 Chef Thomas has cooked this more times than I can count, usually on days when time felt thin but hunger did not.

 This recipe gives you warmth without fuss and flavor that builds on its own.
-Itโs the same reason I still make simple dishes like this one and meals such as my easy shepherdโs pie casserole, food that waits patiently and shows up when you need it.
+Itโs the same reason I still make simple dishes like this one and savory meals like these Beef Tips and Gravy food that waits patiently and shows up when you need it.

 - Deep, balanced flavor that develops on its own